Welcome to my website. I hope that you find the links and other information to be of use.

 At the Statehouse, he continues to promote the agriculture industry, but has also expanded his agenda to include issues such as child labor laws and employment certificates for teens.
 Previously, Rep. Lehe co-authored legislation that allows teens to obtain more than one work permit as long as they meet the Department of Labor guidelines.
 Representative Lehe is the Chair of the Agriculture and Rural Development committee as well as a member of Environmental Affairs and Public Health.

-Representative Lehe is the owner and operator of Lehe Farms, Inc. He earned a Bachelor of Science degree from Purdue University, and taught high school for tree years before moving to farming full time.
+Representative Lehe is the owner and operator of Lehe Farms, Inc. He earned a Bachelor of Science degree from Purdue University, and taught high school for three years before moving to farming full time.
 He is involved with Farm Bureau, Indiana Pork Producers, the Indiana Cattlemen Association, the American Soybean Association, the American Corn Association, as well as the Knights of Columbus and the American Legion, and is a member of St. Ann Catholic Church.
 He and his wife, Kathy have four children and reside in White County.